 The site will have a different path in DreamHost

 First you need to copy your site files from SiteGround account to Dreamhost account.
 When you install WordPress on a domain in SiteGround using Softaculous, a typical folder is created as above.

 You just need to copy that folder to Dreamhost account using SFTP.

 Generally FTP is not permitted on DreamHost by default.

-3. Export SQL Database of WordPress Site from SiteGround to DreamHost
+3. WordPress Import Database from SiteGround to DreamHost